FRC2706/Minibots/gen2-build.md

 #### The Basic Kit

-The basic Gen 2 Minibot costs about $94 (as of November 2020, excluding taxes and shipping).
+The basic Gen 2 Minibot costs about $100 (as of November 2020, excluding taxes and shipping).

 - Raspberry Pi: $48.95
+- 8 to 16 GB microSD card: about $5
 - 2WD Chassis Kit: $18.99
 - Motor Control Shield: $15.95
-- Sensors: about $10 (one ultrasonic sensor, two IR sensors)
+- Sensors: about $10 (one ultrasonic sensor, two IR sensors, and mounts)

-Other things you'll need that you probably already have: USB power bank, micro USB cable, 4 AA batteries, HDMI cable, monitor, keyboard, mouse, 20 AWG wire, hair elastic
+Other things you'll need that you probably already have:
+- USB power bank
+- micro USB cable
+- 4 AA batteries
+- HDMI cable and monitor
+- USB keyboard and mouse
+- hair elastic

 #### Upgrades for Advanced Functionality